With the help of the "Contact Form" element, you can give your visitors an easy way to contact you.

 If you need help with this, please check out this tutorial.

 If you want, you can also edit the error messages, by using this next option:

 After clicking on this option you will see a pop-up window open with various types of error messages that you can customize:

-There is also the option of adding additional error message called “Signup failed”.
-If you activate this option you will be able to set one more error message for the rare cases when the sign up will fail.
+There is also the option of adding an additional error message called “Signup failed”.
+If you activate this option you will be able to set one more error message for the rare cases when the sign-up will fail.

 First, check the "Add 'Signup failed' error message" checkbox, and then type in the message you want to show in these cases in the field that appeared with the default “Error” text:

 Click on the green "Save" button when you're done:

 Last but not least, the more general options are also available for the "Contact Form" element, thus you can use these too if you wish to further personalize the form.
 You can use some other general options such as Layout&Position, Borders&Corners, etc.:

 Are you struggling with creating a contact page on your website?
 This post examines the anatomy of the perfect contact pages and includes some practices along with some good and bad examples for you to study.